Christianity in Korea

-The practice of Christianity in Korea is marginal in North Korea, but significant in South Korea, where it revolves around two of its largest branches, Protestantism and Catholicism, accounting for 8.6 million and 5.8 million members, respectively.
-Catholicism was first introduced during the late Joseon Dynasty period by Confucian scholars who encountered it in China.
-In 1603, Yi Gwang-jeong, a Korean diplomat, returned from Beijing carrying several theological books written by Matteo Ricci, an Italian Jesuit missionary to China.
-He began disseminating the information in the books, and the first seed of Christianity in Korea was sown.
-In 1758, King Yeongjo of Joseon officially outlawed Catholicism as an "evil practice."
-Catholicism was reintroduced in 1785 by Yi Seung-hun and since then French and Chinese Catholic priests were invited by the Korean Christians.
+The practice of Christianity is marginal in North Korea, but significant in South Korea, which has a population of 8.6 million Protestants, mostly Presbyterians, and 5.8 million Catholics.
+Christianity in the form of Catholicism was first introduced during the late Joseon Dynasty period by Confucian scholars who encountered it in China.
+In 1603, Yi Su-gwang, a Korean politician, returned from Beijing carrying several theological books written by Matteo Ricci, an Italian Jesuit missionary to China.
+He began disseminating the information in the books, introducing Christianity to Korea.
+In 1787, King Jeongjo of Joseon officially outlawed Catholicism as an "evil practice," declaring it heretical and strictly banned.
+Catholicism was reintroduced in 1785 by Yi Seung-hun and French and Chinese Catholic priests were soon invited by the Korean Christians.

 Joseon royalty saw the new religion as a subversive influence and persecuted its earliest followers in Korea, culminating in the Catholic Persecution of 1866, in which 8,000 Catholics across the country were killed, including nine French missionary priests.
-Although the opening of Korea to the outside world in the late nineteenth century gradually brought more religious toleration toward Christians.
+Later in the 19th century, the opening of Korea to the outside world gradually brought more religious toleration toward Christians.